miklevin/MikeLev.in/_posts/2025-04-09-taming-nix-develop-output-for-ai-assistants.md

 This is a perfect example of how Infrastructure as Code can be adapted to work better with AI tools.
 The multi-shell approach with `default` and `quiet` options gives you the best of both worlds - a nice interactive experience for yourself and a streamlined environment for AI assistants.

+---

+## Prompting Claude to Try What He Planned

+> So I took a proposal written by Gemini 2.5 and gave it to Claude 3.7 to
+> implement from within Cursor, and now that it's implemented I want it to run
+> it through its paces.
+And it did, very successfully.
+Were I to invest 100x the
+> effort, I would have screen captured it all for you.
+Suffice to say, it all
+> worked!

 **Me**: So, do some sort of test to finish out this article with glory!

 **Claude**: Let me demonstrate the power of the new `.#quiet` shell by running a clean test that shows the difference between the default shell and the quiet shell.
 I'll use Agent mode to run some real commands.